 2.2.3.8 The participants agreed that more needs to be done to address the currently available gaps in the CryoNet network, with a focus on North America, Antarctica, and the marine environment. [action]

-2.2.3.9 Dr Schöner indicated that several submissions received in 2016 are for mobile/ship based platforms; their assessment is currently on hold until a specific assessment procedure is developed.
+2.2.3.9 Dr Schöner indicated that several submissions received in 2016 are for mobile/ship based platforms.
+Their assessment is currently on hold until a specific assessment procedure is developed.
 Recognizing that for CryoNet stations “The responsible agencies shall be committed, to the extent reasonable, to sustaining long-term observations of at least one cryosphere component.
-There shall be a commitment to continue measurements for a minimum of four (4) years.” additional guidance must be developed on how to assess the mobile observing platforms, recognizing that there could operate intermittently and that their location is not fixed.
+There shall be a commitment to continue measurements for a minimum of four (4) years.”, additional guidance must be developed on how to assess the mobile observing platforms, recognizing that there could operate intermittently and that their location is not fixed.
 At the same time, the participants agreed that the GCW Observing Network must include ocean/sea observations.
-Mr Charpentier noted that buoys and ship based observing systems are WIGOS stations and provide critical observations over oceans, a data sparse area.
+The group noted that buoys and ship based observing systems are WIGOS stations and provide critical observations over oceans, a data sparse area.
+It was noted that CryoNet provides a framework and opportunity for Members and partner organizations to commit to GCW requirements, and that such an opportunity should not be missed because of too stringent requirements that could be enforced for mobile stations (e.g. ships do not make continuous measurements but may be operated on a sustained basis in a given region and with strong commitment from a Member).

 The GSG tasked Dr Smolyanitsky and the CryoNet Team to develop a policy regarding the evaluation of the observing systems on ships and buoys (mobile platforms), considering the issues of sustainability and continuity of observations, and present it for approval by the EC PHORS. [action]